 Do you already know your respondent’s name, email or other information?
 With Hidden Fields, you can feed this right into your typeform so respondents have a more personalized experience, and you can focus on getting the data you really want.

-This article explains the basic concept of Hidden Fields, a Professional (and above) feature.
+This article explains the basic concept of Hidden Fields, a Free account feature.

 How do Hidden Fields work?